 Red zone-green zone classification to be revised weekly: Centre to states

-New Delhi, May 01: As the second phase of lockdown nears its end, the centre has informed states about the new guidelines for monitoring and classification of hotspots or containment zones severely affected by COVID-19, based on idence of cases, doubling rate, extent of testing and surveillance feedback.
+New Delhi, May 01: As the second phase of lockdown nears its end, the centre has informed states about the new guidelines for monitoring and classification of hotspots or containment zones severely affected by COVID-19, based on evidence of cases, doubling rate, extent of testing and surveillance feedback.

 With recovery rates increasing there is going to a change in identifying hotspots, the health ministry informed.